puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_datatypes.markdown

 Puppet's arithmetic expressions accept integers and floating point numbers.
 Internally, Puppet treats numbers like strings until they are used in a numeric context.

-Numbers can be written as bare words or quoted strings, and may consist only of digits with an optional negative sign (`-`) and decimal point.
+Numbers can be written as bare words or quoted strings, and can consist only of digits with an optional negative sign (`-`) and decimal point.

 {% highlight ruby %}
     $some_number = 8 * -7.992